BrianHHough/Full-Stack-Curriculum---App-Academy/2. Intro to Programming/10.Array_Methods_&_Enumerables/README.md

         puts

-If you want to isolate a certain string element, create a variable (like words) and set it equal to `str.split(" ")` so it cuts around the words (to split them), and then make it `puts words[index_number]` to return a single element, like so:
+If you want to isolate a certain string element, create a variable (like words) and set it equal to `str.split(" ")` so it cuts around the words (to split them), and then make it `puts words[index_number]` to return a single element, like so below.
+This returns `yellow`.

         str = "follow the yellow brick road"